 Our main approach is to utilize genetically engineered mouse models of pancreatic cancer, which, despite the uniformity of initiating mutations, acquire secondary mutations and/or undergo molecular “re-wiring” in response to treatment.

 We developed the “mouse clinic” approach utilizing pre-clinical mouse models integrated with Magnetic Resonance Imaging (MRI) to perform real-time analysis of tumor volume and composition in mouse models.
 That allows precise study of tumor progression and response to therapy (Nature Medicine, 2015).

-Approaches to block the effects of KRAS activation in pancreatic and lung cancer cancer cells
+Novel approaches to block the effects of oncogene activation in pancreatic and lung cancers

 Our recent work has revealed promising mechanisms that may serve as candidates for therapeutic intervention in cancers driven by mutant KRAS signaling.

 In our 2013 Nature publication, we used a small cell-permeable peptide to disrupt the cascade of enzymes that propagate tumorigenic signals from mutant KRAS (Nature Medicine, 2013).

 We also made the novel discovery of the mechanism of action of lysine methyltransferase SMYD3 in regulation of KRAS signaling, which was previously unrecognized.
 Inhibition of the SMYD3 enzyme, which enhances the effects of mutant KRAS in cancer cells hampers tumor growth (Nature, 2014).